akostadinov/websocket-echo-io/README.md

 - update `lib/websocket/echo/io/version.rb`
 - `gem build websocket-echo-io.gemspec`
 - create a github release and tag
-- deploy to heroku with the github action
+- deploy to koyeb.com unless using a moving tag there already

 ## License